Kong/docs.konghq.com/app/konnect/dev-portal/applications/application-overview.md

 Once a developer is [granted access](/konnect/dev-portal/access-and-approval/manage-devs/) to the {{site.konnect_short_name}} Dev Portal, they can create, edit, and delete applications.
 These modifications are all managed on the **My Apps** page. **My Apps** allows you to view all of your registered applications.
 Clicking on individual applications from this page opens a detailed overview of an application.

-You can perform the following actions from the application details page:
+You can perform the following actions from an application's details page:

 - [Edit](#edit-an-application) the name, reference ID, and description of an application.
 - [Generate or delete credentials](/konnect/dev-portal/applications/dev-gen-creds/).